-Update - October 2nd, 2017: The iPhone 8 and 8 Plus are 100% compatible with all Beastgrip products.
+Update - November 15th, 2017: All iPhone models, including the 8, 8 Plus and X are 100% compatible with the Beastgrip Pro.

 September 12th has been monumental for iPhoneographers.
 If you haven't seen the Apple Keynote event for the newest iPhone models yet, you can check it out here, though we'll cover what you need to know about how we expect them to work with our gear below.
 Disclaimer: we can't confirm compatibility until we test the new iPhones with our gear, which will be within the next few weeks when they're released.
 We'll update this post with the latest information after we complete our testing.